adrhill/julia-ml-course/website/profiling.md

 ```

 This function "flips a coin" to determine whether `T` is the type `Int64` or `Float64`.
 It then samples 100 numbers of type `T` and sums them up.
+This is obviously type unstable, since Julia can't infer types before running the function.

 ### `@code_warntype`
 The output of `@code_warntype` is similar to to that of `@code_lowered`, which printed